Skip to content

 Cycle-Specific Rules (Advanced)

-You can configure these for cases where an employee’s entitlement is determined by their current leave cycle (i.e. they do not necessarily get the default entered above) and where the box next to Use hours worked for accrual (casual staff) has not been ticked.
+You can configure these for cases where an employee’s entitlement is determined by their current leave cycle (i.e. they do not necessarily get the default entered above), and where the Use hours worked for accrual (casual staff) box has not been ticked.

 First cycle Last cycle Entitlement